ArthurlotLi/tales_skits_data/README.md

-# Tales Skits Data - Dataset Collection Algorithms
+# Tales Skits Data - Dataset Generation Algorithms

 Tools for collecting voice actor data from Tales of video games.
 Produces audio samples and transcripts of utterances grouped by speaker, identified and transcribed via Optical Character Recognition of on-screen texts during ingame "skits".